Azure/review-checklists/CONTRIBUTING.md

 ### Microsoft approvers

+Specific approvers (at least two individuals) for each checklist are defined in the [CODEOWNERS](./CODEOWNERS) file.
 Microsoft approvers should verify the correct operation of the proposed ARG query before approving the Pull Request:

 - The query doesn't return either false positives or false negatives.
 - The output fields are `id` and `compliant` (case is important).